bootstrapworld/curriculum/lessons/Data-Science/histograms/langs/en-us/slides.md

 # Histograms

 <!--
+This slide deck includes an optional Kinesthetic Activity.
+Be sure to delete slide 5 if you do not plan to engage your students with the activity.

 To learn more about how to use PearDeck, and how to view the embedded links on these slides without going into present mode visit https://help.peardeck.com/en
 -->